 An MD On One Downside Of Melatonin — And What To Take For Sleep Instead

-Who couldn't use more consistent, quality sleep?
-Melatonin is one option that many turn to to get an adequate night's rest, but according to functional medicine doctor Frank Lipman, M.D., it's not always the best one.
+We could probably all use more consistent, quality sleep?
+Melatonin is one sleep aid that many turn to to get an adequate night's rest, but according to functional medicine doctor Frank Lipman, M.D., it's not always the best one.
 Here's why.

 Why melatonin is best in small doses.